Kyureeus-Edtech/custom-python-etl-data-connector-Nisha084/README.md

 2. Check detailed abuse reports for each IP.
 3. Store the results in a MongoDB database.

-The pipeline is designed to be modular, so you can run it periodically to keep your threat intelligence database up-to-date.

 ---

 ## API Endpoints Used